rootstrap/blog/content/How to customize the display name of ActiveAdmin search filters- Juan Ferrari.md

 ## Summary

 In this article, we learned how to display a custom field in our search select inputs.
 This will help us to give better search feedback to the user and it can be used in many different scenarios.
-It also helps us to take the control on the JSON returned by ActiveAdmin to the input (by default, all attributes are returned and maybe that's not good for us).
+It also helps us take control of the JSON returned by ActiveAdmin to the input (by default, all attributes are returned and maybe that's not good for us).

 ## References